-There are three distinct summer public interest opportunities available for students at Miami Law through the HOPE: (1) HOPE Summer Fellowships; (2) Public Interest Summer Fellowships; and (3) the African Probate & Policy Initiative.
+There are two distinct summer public interest opportunities available for students at Miami Law through the HOPE: (1) HOPE Summer Fellowships and (2) Public Interest Summer Fellowships.

 In addition, Miami Law students seek externships, judicial internships, and volunteer opportunities in legal advocacy.
 HOPE Staff are available to assist, along with CSO advisors, to direct law students to pursue public interest opportunities.